mcwayrm/mcwayrm.github.io/_pages/dei.md

 author_profile: true
 ---

+"Privilege is entirely wasted on the privileged if it is not deployed to lift up those without it."[^1]

+[^1]:  Bellemare, Marc F. (2022).
+Doing Economics: What You Should Have Learned in Grad School - But Didn't.
+Cambridge Massachusetts: The MIT Press. p.
+150

 Currently, I sit on the [DEI Committee](https://isrdi.umn.edu/equity-diversity/dei) at the University of Minnesota, Institute for Social Research and Data Innovation (ISRDI).
 In this role, I have helped with the promotion of diverse scholars within the social science community.
 A major accomplishment of this committee being our Diversity Fellowship Program matching aspiring scholars from under-represented backgrounds with established reserachers and research projects at ISRDI.

-In my previous work as a research associate at the University Michigan, I have worked with several african scholars from Ghana, Malawi, and Mozambique.
-To support their further pursuit wihtin the economic field, I have provided guidance and provided letters of support for them to pursue Master's programs and fellowships.
+In my previous work as a research associate at the University Michigan, I have worked with several African scholars from Ghana, Malawi, and Mozambique.
+To support their further pursuit wihtin the economics profession, I have provided guidance as well as letters of support for them to pursue Master's programs and fellowships.

 <!-- Diversity, Equity, and Inclusion (DEI)